Survey Results - Trainee feedback on Hill Dickinson LLP

 The Lex 100 verdict on Hill Dickinson LLP

-The firm: “At Hill Dickinson we understand that our clients, our people and the communities in which we are based are at the heart of everything we do.
-We are an internationally recognised law firm that delivers advice and strategic guidance spanning the full legal spectrum across the UK, Europe and Asia.”
+The firm: Hill Dickinson understands that its people, clients and communities are at the heart of everything it does.
+It is an internationally recognised law firm that delivers advice and strategic guidance spanning the full legal spectrum across the UK, Europe and Asia.

-The deals: Advised EMMAC on Terra Verde acquisition to create largest vertically integrated medical cannabis and wellness company in Europe; advised Elliot Group in deal for Liverpool’s £100m Wolstenholme Square project; partnered with leading AI-powered drug discovery company Insilico Medicine to standardise documentation for the small and medium biotechnology companies and simplify the often-complex partnership process; entered into a three-year partnership agreement with Medilink North of England Ltd, the representative body for the healthcare technology sector; acting as legal advisers for PB Tankers S.p.A in delisting from OFAC sanctions list.
+The deals: Advised EMMAC on Terra Verde acquisition to create largest vertically integrated medical cannabis and wellness company in Europe; advising ADES Group on its acquisition of four onshore drilling rigs and associated assets in Algeria from Weatherford International; partnered with leading AI-powered drug discovery company Insilico Medicine to standardise documentation for the small and medium biotechnology companies and simplify the often complex partnership process; three-year partnership agreement with Medilink North of England Ltd, the representative body for the healthcare technology sector; legal advisers for PB Tankers S.p.A in delisting from OFAC sanctions list.

-A day in the life of… Elizabeth Finnie, who has since qualified as an associate, Hill Dickinson LLP
+A day in the life of… Charlotte Wood, trainee, Hill Dickinson LLP

 About the firm